ArchCast/vmw/README.md

 **vmw-host-swapfile.py**: Generates a CSV output of all ESXi hosts and the datastore used by the host's swapfile.

-**vmw-vms-poweron.py**:  Generates a list of all virtual machines and its power state.
+**vmw-vms-poweron.py**:  Generates a list of all virtual machines and its current power state.
 Then the user may choose to toggle (on/off) the power state of the VM.